turbomaze/untemplate/README.md

 * arguments
   * `examples`: see arguments for `#deduceTemplate`
-  * `cb`: (optional) a progress callback that is periodically called with the approximate completion percentage
+  * `cb`: (optional) a progress callback that is periodically called with the approximate completion percentage (first argument) and a stop function (second argument) that causes `deduceTemplateVerbose` to terminate early if called
   * `rate`: (optional) the approximate percent of progress that occurs between each call of `cb`
 * returns
   * an object literal conaining the following keys